isotopp/isotopp.github.io/content/posts/2023-01-25-mastodon-interaction-counters.md

 The article also enters the local timeline of that server, which can be thought of as a view of the Outqueue of the server.
 (This is not actually precisely true, because posts can be unlisted or otherwise restricted in visibility.)

-Queue workers on toot.io will eventually fetch the master copy of the article, determine the article subscribers and then try to post the article to the subscribers remote servers.
+Queue workers on toot.io will eventually fetch the master copy of the article, determine the articles subscribers, and then try to post the article to the subscribers remote servers.
 When that works, the article enters the Inqueue of the remote server.
 When that does not work, retries can happen.
 The Inqueue of the remote server is visible (with visibility restrictions) as the Federated Timeline.